miiglers/miigle-wordpress/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.7.2 =
+* [Bugfix] Title specified in Social Login Shortcode was appearing for logged in users too, at front-end

 = 7.7.1 =
 * [Bugfix] Fixed PHP warnings being generated when Social Login widget was enabled